by Brooklyn Bridge Park Conservancy

 Curious what other animals live in the estuary?
 The Conservancy’s popular seining program gives park visitors the opportunity to watch as trained staff and scientists use a large net to scoop fish out the East River.
 The Environmental Education Center’s open hours also gives visitors an opportunity to get a close-up look at some of the fish caught during seining programs.

-In fact, until the end of August, the theme in the Ed Center is estuaries.
+In fact, this month’s Open Hours theme is estuaries.
 In addition to a close-up glimpse and interaction with estuary animals, there are a variety of fun games and activities that will expand your knowledge of estuaries.
 Test out your ability to correctly sort ocean, estuary, and freshwater animals, or use a magnifying glass to get a closer look at some common East River shells.
 The library is stocked with great marine stories too, such as Mister Seahorse by Eric Carle.
 Be sure to visit soon to dive into all the fun fish activities!